Status of Reading Instruction Institute

 The first step in improving reading instruction is to provide rigorous and accurate descriptions of how reading is being taught in the classroom.
 Toward that end, the Institute is sponsoring a study of reading instruction in a nationally representative sample of first and fourth grade classrooms in the United States.
 This description will form the foundation for further study of what constitutes effective reading instruction.

 The DRI Study will include both teacher surveys and classroom observations.
 The survey portion of the study will be lead by Dr. Brian Rowan at the Institute for Social Research at the University of Michigan.
 The first phase of the study will include extensive development and validation activities.
-Findings will be released at the 2011 IRA Convention.
+Findings were released at the 2011 IRA Conference.

 The importance of preparing teachers to implement effective reading instruction is addressed in the first product of the Institute: Teaching Reading Well: A Synthesis of the International Reading Association's Research on Teacher Preparation for Reading Instruction.
 This report summarizes a thorough review of the preparation of classroom teachers in reading through two IRA initiatives: the National Commission on Excellence in Elementary Teacher Preparation for Reading Instruction, and the Teacher Education Task Force.
 The synthesis identifies six essential features for creating and sustaining preparation programs that produce teachers who teach reading well.
 It also provides examples of teacher preparation programs that exemplify these features.
 This report is currently available for free download on this site.